e107inc/e107-easyshop/readme.txt

 - upload of pictures through admin menu
 - XHTML 1.1 compliant
 - build-in security checks for safe shopping basket
-- improved e-mail override handling (customers can leave a note for seller, seller can add additional text to e-mail, e-mail information level)
+- extensive e-mail override handling options (customers can leave a note for seller, seller can add additional text to e-mail, e-mail information level)
+- templated shop front end

 What the EasyShop plugin does NOT:
 - NO invoice functionality